 These islands consist of 140 islands, most of which form part of the Kornati National Park.
 You can book onto a boat excursion from Zadar exploring some of these islands.

-Visit the National Parks
+Visit more of Croatia's National Parks

-The most famous National Park in Croatia is Plitvice National park, famous for stunning blue lakes and waterfalls.
+I've already mentioned Zadar National Park, but another popular National Park in Croatia is Plitvice National park, famous for stunning blue lakes and waterfalls.
 It’s a 90 minute drive from Zadar and can be reached either by booking onto a day excursion or hiring your own car.